About Karen A. Romanko

 Karen A. Romanko has been a published author for three decades.
-Her latest book, Television's Female Spies and Crimefighters: 600 Characters and Shows, 1950s to the Present (McFarland, coming March 2016), is an encyclopedic reference covering TV's female spies, private investigators, amateur sleuths, police detectives, federal agents and crime-fighting superheroes.
+Her latest book, Television's Female Spies and Crimefighters: 600 Characters and Shows, 1950s to the Present (McFarland, 2016), is an encyclopedic reference covering TV's female spies, private investigators, amateur sleuths, police detectives, federal agents and crime-fighting superheroes.
 Over 350 female spies and crimefighters who have appeared in 250 television series since the 1950s are included, from Emma Peel with her "kinky boots" to Amanda King and her poppy seed cake, from Julie Barnes with her hippie pad to Honey West and her pet ocelot.
-There's something for everyone here, from casual TV fans to popular culture scholars.
+"Written in accessible language--and with a sense of humor--this book will appeal to pop culture fans and academics alike." -- ARBA (American Reference Books Annual)

 A former professional librarian, Karen began her writing career in 1986 with a "My Say" column in Publishers Weekly about the image of librarians, a stereotype which did not square with her punky hair, red glasses, and loud voice.
 (Shh!)
 She went on to write articles about rock videos and science fiction movies/television for publications such as American Libraries and Library Journal.